Office365 users may have encountered a unique folder in their mailbox.

-You know what the Junk folder is, it catches all of the e-mails you don't want to see.
-It helps you get to what's important without having to wade through all of the garbage.
+I'm sure you know what the Junk folder is and how it catches all of the e-mails you don't want to see.
+Well a byproduct of this is that it helps you get to what's important without having to wade through all of the garbage.

-Clutter is similar, but on a higher tier.
-It attempts to catch the e-mails of less importance.
-Items you may want to read, but are not deemed important; such as newsletters or marketing periodicals.
+Clutter is similar, but imagine it on a higher tier as it attempts to catch the e-mails of less importance.
+It moves your low priority messages out of your Inbox so you can easily scan for important messages.
+These could be items you may want to read, but are not deemed important; such as newsletters or marketing periodicals.

 Microsoft knows that not all changes are welcome by every user.
 The Clutter folder is an option that can be turned off.
-If you are certain you'd like it turned off, please let us know and we can help you.
+If you are certain you'd like it turned off.